 | Under Armour | Training intensity |

-Nike stays No.1 by aligning its brand with modern values, especially inclusivity, movement, and effort.
+Nike remains No.1 by aligning its messaging with modern values such as inclusivity, movement, and personal progress.

-Even one signature technology can change your category position.
+Even one unique technology can transform your category position.

 Want to build performance-focused activewear with stable QC?